ezpublishlegacy/cgilogs/README.md

 About Logica WebFactory
 ========================
-The Web Factory is one of the 8 Logica centres of excellence in France.
+The Web Factory is one of the Regional Logica Skill Centers, dedicated to Web, Digital and User Experience.

-With 80 resources concentrated and dedicated to 30 projects and 20 local / french / international customers, the Web Factory is specialized on the Web (CMS, Portals and Mobile) technologies and projects, delivered on "fixed-price", "time to material" and "extended integrated team" models, with teams composed of 1 to 20 resources.
+With 80 resources mutualised and dedicated to 30 projects and 20 customers, the Web Factory is specialized on CMS, Portal and Mobile issues (“fixed-price” projects delivered in an iterative, agile and continuous industrialized way).

+Our experts cover the whole scope of value (from the design to the deployment) and are specialized on LAMP (Drupal, eZ Publish, Magento, Zend, Symfony), Java (Liferay, Jahia), Microsoft (Sharepoint) and mobile (natives, HTML5, cross-platform) solutions.